Knowing how to make a salad that lasts all week can save you so much time in the kitchen!

 How to Make a Salad that Lasts ALL Week

 Kill the stuff that kills your salad.
 Gross as it sounds, vegetables often come home from the store with mold spores on them, among other things.
-Simply washing with water doesn’t kill these pathogens that will breed in your salad, causing your lettuce to “rust” and other veggies to rot.
-Get rid of these invisible nasties using my homemade fruit and vegetable wash (the third one works best for long-lasting salads).
+Just washing with water doesn’t kill the stuff that makes lettuce “rust” and other veggies rot.
+Use a homemade fruit and vegetable wash instead of plain water.

 Remove the seeds.
-This step makes such a huge difference in how long my salads last that it’s a wonder I didn’t figure it out until just a few months ago!
+This step makes a huge difference in how long salads last.
 When cutting tomatoes, run your fingers through and pull out the seeds, as well as the gel surrounding them.
 The flavor’s in the flesh, anyway, so why put the slime in there that will make your salad go bad?
 For cucumbers, slice them lengthwise and run a spoon down the center to scoop out the seeds and surrounding flesh.

 Don’t dress until dinner.
-Your salad, I mean, not YOU!
-Lettuce lives doused in dressing wilt quickly, so serve dressing on the side or take out only enough salad for that dinner and toss it with the dressing in a separate bowl.
+Your salad, I mean, not you.
+Lettuce doused in oil wilts quickly, so serve any salad dressing on the side.
+Save proteins, croutons, fruits, and cheese for last-minute additions, too.

-The nice thing about having a salad that last all week is how much time you save by washing, chopping and tossing only once, then dishing it up as you go.
-With fresh salad on hand, even picky eaters like the guys in my family wind up getting their vegetables without it feeling like yet another chore for me!
+The beautiful thing about making a salad that lasts all week is how much time you save by washing, chopping and tossing only once, then dishing it up as you go.
+With a fresh salad on hand, feeding your family their vegetables doesn’t become yet another dinner-time chore.